 Mother’s Day is coming up…do you know what you are getting the Mother’s in your life?
-Why not make them some stamped initial necklaces.
+Why not make them some easy hand stamped necklaces.
 One charm with each of their children’s initials for them to wear close to their heart.
 Or make one for yourself!

 They are really easy to make all you need are a few supplies.